 You can achieve this by…

-•Finding out who else serves your customers – particularly where you have different strengths that complement each other.
-Explore whether there is a Joint Venture or Alliance you can form.
-Jay shared a case study of one of his clients in China – A motorcycle maker with a great product but a small distributor network linked up with a lawnmower company that needed a wider product range but had a big network.
+Find out where you have different strengths that complement each other.
+Explore whether there is a joint venture or alliance you can form.
+For example, Jay shared a case study of one of his clients in China where a motorcycle maker with a great product but a small distributor network linked up with a lawnmower company that needed a wider product range but had a big network

-Know YOUR business.
+Know YOUR business

 Too many businesses don’t know what part of what they do actually works, and they don’t know how to MEASURE it.
-Make sure you know these fundamentals of your business:

 When you know the LTV (Life Time Value) of your different customer profiles, you can focus on finding more good customers.
 You’ll know where your marketing spend can deliver the best ROI.
-When you understand your customer’s purchasing cycles, you can explore how to make other, valuable offers.

-Take Action, Don’t Wait for the Competition.
+Take Action, Don’t Wait for the Competition

-“Do or do not do – there is NO TRY.” – Yoda
+“Do or do not do – there is no TRY.” – Yoda

 Just start with one action, don’t try to do lots of things at once.
 Keep your focus and track what works.
 There are lots of small adjustments you can make to increase revenue.
 Everyone that you do will multiply the results of the others, and over time you’ll build BIG results.